Kazmirchuk/nats-tcl/API.md

 ### objectName current_server
 Returns a 2-element list with host and port of the current NATS server.

+### objectName all_servers
+Returns a list with all servers in the pool

+### objectName server_info
+Returns a dict with the INFO message from the current server

 ### objectName logger
 Returns a logger instance.